 BA Hons (London School of Theology) MPhil (Oak Hill Theological College) PhD (University of Wales) FRSA

 Professor Cartledge is a Church of England minister with extensive experience in ministry over many years.
 He has taught in seminaries in Nigeria and the USA, as well as St John’s College, Durham.
 He has also worked in departments of Theology and Religion at the Universities of Wales (Lampeter, now called Trinity Saint David) and Birmingham.
 He is a practical theologian who has specialised in the study of Pentecostal and Charismatic Christianity.
-His most recent book is co-authored and is entitled: Megachurches and Social Engagement: Public Theology in Practice (Leiden: Brill, 2019).
+His most recent book is entitled: The Holy Spirit and Public Life: Empowering Ecclesial Praxis (Minneapolis, MN: Lexington Books / Fortress Academic, 2022).

 ‘Empirical Theology as Theological Netnography’, Journal of Empirical Theology 35.2 (2022), forthcoming.

 ‘Studying Digital Pentecostalism: Empirical-Theological Hermeneutics, Ethnography, and the Internet’, Pneuma: the Journal of the Society for Pentecostal Studies 44.3-4 (2022), pp. 479-496.

 (with Joan M. Cartledge), ‘Pentecostals and Social Engagement: Church, Community, and Common Good’, in Chris Green and Daniela Augustine (eds.), The Politics of the Spirit: Pentecostal Reflections on Public Responsibility and the Common Good (Lanham, MD: Seymour Press, 2022), pp. 177-188.